cambiotraining/sars-cov-2-genomics/04-consensus.md

         - The FASTQ files are in a folder `data/fastq_pass`.
     - Run the script using `bash`.
 This may take ~15 minutes to complete.
 2. While you wait for the pipeline to complete, use the file explorer <i class="fa-solid fa-folder"></i> to open the folder called `preprocessed`, which contains already pre-processed results from a larger run with 48 samples.
-    - Open the file in `pipeline_info/execution_report.html`.
+    - Open the file in `pipeline_info/execution_report_DATE.html` (where "DATE" is the date when the files were processed).
-    - How long did the workflow take to run?
+    - How long did the workflow on the bigger data take to run?
     - Which step of the pipeline took the longest to run?
-3. Open the _MultiQC_ report found in `preprocessed/multiqc/medaka/multiqc_report.hmlt` and answer the following questions:
+3. Open the _MultiQC_ report found in `preprocessed/multiqc/medaka/multiqc_report.html` and answer the following questions:
-    - Produce a plot between median depth of coverage and #Ns.
+    - Produce a plot between median depth of coverage (x-axis) and #Ns (y-axis).
 What do you think is the average coverage needed for <10% of missing data.
     - Were there any PCR amplicons with a dropout (i.e. very low depth of coverage) across multiple samples?
     - Do any of these dropout amplicons coincide with gene "S" (Spike protein gene)?
 Note: you can see the ARTIC PCR primer location from the [online repository](https://github.com/artic-network/artic-ncov2019/blob/master/primer_schemes/nCoV-2019/V3/nCoV-2019.bed) and the gene locations in the [SARS-CoV-2 NCBI genome browser](https://www.ncbi.nlm.nih.gov/projects/sviewer/?id=NC_045512).
 4. Based on any amplicons that you identified in the previous question, find if there are any mutations coinciding with their primer locations.
 You can use the mutation variant table in `preprocessed/medaka/variants_long_table.csv`.